Real Writing Year 1 - Unit 15

 This writing unit for Year 1 is built around an original model text by Gabrielle Kent - a simple set of instructions for making a musical instrument.
 The example text is available as a PDF in three versions (plain, illustrated and annotated); annotated and non-annotated PowerPoint presentations are also included.

-In this two-week unit, pupils will learn how instructions are set out and how imperative verbs are used.
+In this two-week unit of work, pupils will learn how instructions are set out and how imperative verbs (bossy verbs) are used.
 For the final writing task, pupils will make their own instruments and then write a set of instructions showing how to make their instrument.

 Key curriculum skills